siddharth-bhatnagar/IntelliNews/README.md

 Fork the project & fire up a terminal to enter the following command:
 ```
-$ git clone git@github.com:<username>/chatbox-app.git
+$ git clone git@github.com:<username>/IntelliNews.git
 ```
 cd into the project folder using:
 ```
-$ cd ./chatbox-app/
+$ cd ./IntelliNews/
 ```
 To open the project in Visual Studio Code, enter:
 ```
 $ code .
 ```
-Open another tab in your terminal and cd into the client directory on tab and into the server directory on another, & run the following command on both:
+In the terminal, enter the following command:
 ```
 $ npm i
 ```
 This will install the required node modules to get you started.

-Finally, run this command on both tabs to start the respective servers.
+Before you start the project in development mode, register on [Alan](https://alan.app/) and generate your own API key.
+To connect your app with Alan servers, replace the alanKey variable with your own key in the App.jsx file in the src folder.
+Also, copy and paste the contents of alanBackend.txt file in the src folder into your own ALAN development environment on their site.

+To start the project on localhost:3000, run:
 ```
 $ npm start
 ```
 ## How to use?

-- Enter your name as well as enter the name of the room you want to join/create.
-- Click/Touch the Join button.
-- Share you room's name with you friends and ask them to join.
-- Type in your messages and hit 'Enter'.
-- The app provides support for classic emojis.
+- Click/tap on the Alan button to enable it.
+- Try saying anything from the cards shown on your screen.
+- You can also ask Alan to read you the headlines.
+- To open an article say "Open Article number" and specify the article number.
+- Ask Alan to go back to the homescreen.
+- You can also have a casual conversation with Alan.

 ## Credits

-This web application is inspired by [JavaScript Mastery](https://github.com/adrianhajdin/project_chat_application)
+This web application is inspired by [JavaScript Mastery](https://github.com/adrianhajdin/project_news_alan_ai)

 ## Licence